simon-thwaites/HCC-Reviews_distribution/README.md

 # HCC-Reviews_distribution
- Distribution repo for HCC player review app and report generator
+ Distribution repo for HCC player review app and report generator.

+ Missing links to the Google Form sheets for obvious respondent anonymity reasons.